Guardian Portal

 1. Recruitment Standard

-Recruitment should reflect the guild as it actually is: welcoming, organized, community-minded, and clear about expectations.
+Recruitment should show the guild as it actually is: welcoming, organized, and clear about what we expect.

 2. Onboarding Standard